GrigorisLionis/Russian_Glossary/README.md

 ##   Basic Usage
 Prerequisites

-The following CSV files in the same ./dictionary subdirectory as the Python script:
+The following CSV files are used by the Python script:

-* nouns.csv
+* ./dictionary/nouns.csv
-* verbs.csv
+* ./dictionary/verbs.csv
-* adjectives.csv
+* ./dictionary/adjectives.csv

 ### Running the Tool